 Stop Normalizing Hitting Children

 My mom was now trying to justify these situations.
-The situation she is trying to explain away, she describes how she beat my brother so badly with a hanger it broke.
+The situation she was trying to explain away, she describes how she beat my brother so badly with a hanger it broke.
 The anger was rising in my chest but, I knew not to make a scene in front of my niece’s new boyfriend.
 My mind was racing, “Are they seriously joking about this?”.
 I could no longer keep my mouth shut, I interrupted, “Mom we remember each time you beat us and why.”
 Next my dad was chiming in, “It’s not like you were beat every day.”
 My oldest brother spoke next, “We always deserved it.”
 My middle brother, “Well I hope they didn’t just beat us for fun.”
 I stood there dumbfounded that they felt this was a normal conversation to have around someone we had just met.

 Thanks For Bringing Up Awful Memories!